 It all depends.
-I will give you an invoice after my services are complete, along with a letter that helps convince insurance companies that a doula is worth it, and a money saver for them.
+I will give you an invoice after my services are complete, along with a letter that helps to convince insurance companies that a doula is worth it, and a money saver for them.
 Most doula’s don’t do this, because they don’t know how or they don’t think insurance will cover any expense.
 The insurance company will typically pay about half, but I can’t promise anything.

 Do you do placenta encapsulation?